 Note

-pom.xmlfile in the project, downloads the required dependency libraries based on the dependencies described in the file, and adds them to the project.
+pom.xmlfile in the project, downloads the required dependency libraries based on the described dependencies in the file, and adds them to the project.

 View the project.

-The user for connecting to a tenant must have the
+The account for connecting to the tenant must have the

 Step 3: Modify the database connection information in the spring-jdbc-mysql-client project